ssoelvsten/slides/GUIDELINES.md

   hook.
 But most importantly, it should be authentic - otherwise there is a wall between you and your audience.

+  **Note:** Do not open with your (or your collaborators') name(s) nor with reading the title from your slides.
+Doing so takes out all the energy and wastes precious seconds.
+Only mention co-authors to test the microphone works (or just use "Thank you").

   **Tip:** Think about taking an improv class.

 - **Key Point(s)**